 EASE Statement of endorsement for the Helsinki Initiative on Multilingualism in Scholarly Communication

-EASE is happy to support this initiative promoting multilingualism in research, as it reinforces our commitment to quality scientific and scholarly communication.
+EASE supports this initiative promoting multilingualism in research, as it reinforces our commitment to quality scientific and scholarly communication.

 As the initiative states, research is international, and information needs to be understood by everyone who can benefit from it.
 Although the global language of science is English, this restricts understanding and there is the potential for incorrect translation to mislead (at best) and lead to harm (at worst).